-Task 2: Create a case study that demonstrates that the Philippines is a disaster hotspot with respect to its risk of natural hazards.
-You are to hand this work in to Ms Chabrel in the first lesson.
+Task 2: Create a case study all about the Philippines and why it is a disaster hotspot referencing its tectonic and climatic hazards.
+You are to hand this work in to Mr Sylvester in the first lesson.

-You should present your case study with the following three categories: (Cause, Impact, Response); a suggested structure that expands these three sections is given below.
+You should present your case study with the following three categories: (Causes, Impacts, Responses).

-- Background information of the Philippines as a nation, location information about tectonic plate boundaries and climate zone, the name of specific events and their physical geography causes. - Social / political information about the impact of recent natural hazards upon the people and infrastructure. - ➤ Response how the country has recovered from these events, including both short-term and long-term challenges.
+- ➤ Background information of the Philippines as a nation, e.g. location, names of tectonic plate boundaries and any specific events. - The impacts of recent natural hazards upon the people and infrastructure. - Response how the country has recovered from tectonic and climatic events.

 Task 3: Coastal management decisions due to climate change.
-You are to hand this work in to Ms Chabrel in the first lesson.
+You are to hand this work in to Mr Sylvester in the first lesson.